 Tombstone is the perfect compromise for families who can’t agree on whether to visit a museum or Disneyland.
 It’s a historic landmark with a rich past of drama 24/7.
 Tombstone’s famous gunfights even inspired not one, but seven movies.
 The buildings are beautiful, the history is fascinating and the reenactments are super fun.

 Dogs are allowed pretty much anywhere outside and even on the trolley tour that runs several times per day.
-They can also sit on the bleachers during the gunshow.
+They can also sit on the bleachers during the gun show.
 One of our employee’s dogs literally pooped on the trolley during the trolley tour (okay, she pooped twice actually) and the tour guide was super gracious about it.
 Moral of the story: Always keep poop cleaner in your car.
+We love this all-in-one dog travel kit from Amazon.
+It has everything you need for your dog to ensure a good trip!

 2. Old Charleston Ghost Tours